davidfowl/aspnetvnextwebapiapp/Generations.md

 Platforms which have stopped revving -- like Silverlight on the phone -- will only ever be available in the earliest generations.

 ### What determines when a generation versions?
-The generation is determined by a set of **Core API surface** that must be available on all platforms that support that generation.
-This core set of API surface is **TBD**.
+The generation is determined by **STDLIB** that must be available on all platforms that support that generation.
+This API surface is **TBD**.

 ### NuGet mapping